Helping shift your relationship to food, exercise, and body, so you can find freedom and thrive.bev@bnoticedpr.com

 My Story

-Hi!
-I'm Jenny, and, if you are visiting this page, chances are you or someone you care about is struggling with an eating disorder and looking to get help.
+If you are visiting this page chances are you or someone you care about is struggling with an eating disorder and looking to get help.
 I remember being in that place like it was yesterday.
 I was so scared and overwhelmed.
 I didn't think there was any hope for me.
 But, hear this: I did recover, and so can you.

 I grew up as a competitive dancer, and was so studious that I was valedictorian of my high school class and attended UC Berkeley for college.
 I pushed myself hard and I appeared successful on paper, but, during that time, my needs and body were made to feel wrong and shameful.
 I started yo-yo dieting around adolescence and adopted other unnatural behaviors with food that ultimately spiraled into a full blown eating disorder.
 On top of all of it, I ended up struggling with exercise addiction as well.